Searching for a source of difference in Gaussian graphical models: Estimation

-If we wish to control the inclusion of false positives in $\hat{D}_G$, the simplest approach is to control the familywise error rate (FWER) by applying the Bonferroni correction with a factor of $k+\sum_{i=1}^{k}\nu(C_i)$.
-However, the Bonferroni correction can be overly conservative in this situation since logical relations among subsets of hypotheses result in a high positive dependence between the associated $p$-values.
-To address this issue, we employ the max$T$ method of \cite{westfall1993resampling}, which uses permutations to obtain the joint distribution of the $p$-values and, by accounting for the dependence among $p$-values, attenuates the conservativeness of the Bonferroni procedure.
-In our setting, the condition of subset pivotality is satisfied, and the Westfall and Young procedure controls the FWER in the strong sense.
+The simplest approach to control the familywise error rate is to apply the Bonferroni correction with a factor of $k+\sum_{i=1}^{k}\nu(C_i)$. }However, the Bonferroni correction can be overly conservative { when there is high dependence among $p$-values.
+This is the case here, since although local test statistics are independent within a single decomposition (see Theorem \ref{t1}), considering alternative decompositions leads to logical relations among hypotheses and typically results in a high positive dependence between the associated $p$-values. } To address this issue, we employ the max$T$ method of \cite{westfall1993resampling}, which uses permutations to obtain the joint distribution of the $p$-values and, by accounting for the dependence among $p$-values, attenuates the conservativeness of the Bonferroni procedure.
+In our setting, the condition of subset pivotality is satisfied, and the Westfall and Young procedure controls the familywise error rate in the strong sense.

-When FWER for our collection of hypotheses is controlled at level $\alpha$, the probability that $\hat{D}_G$ contains a false positive, i.e. any $v\in V$, such that $v\notin D_G$, is at most $\alpha$.
-In many applications, FWER control is considered too stringent and false discovery rate is considered instead.
-Although false discovery rate control can in our case be easily accomplished by standard methods, it is not clear how this control translates over to the properties of the graphical seed set estimator.
-For this reason, we restricted our attention to the FWER.
+In many applications, familywise error rate control is considered too stringent and false discovery rate is considered instead. { Unfortunately, no such simple relation exists between controlling false discovery rate for $\mathcal{H}$ and the inclusion of false positives in $\hat{D}_G$.
+In other words, it is unclear how controlling false discovery rate for $\mathcal{H}$ translates to the type I error guarantees for $\hat{D}_G$.} For this reason, we restricted our attention to the familywise error rate.